-Regular Income Unit Trust Scheme, also known as "Jikimu Fund" is a collective investment scheme established by the Unit Trust of Tanzania (UTT), a government sponsored institution that was incorporated on 19 June 2003 under the Trustees Incorporation Act.
+Regular Income Unit Trust Scheme (Jikimu Fund) is a collective investment scheme established by the Unit Trust of Tanzania (UTT), a government sponsored institution that was incorporated on 19 June 2003 under the Trustees Incorporation Act.
 The main objectives of UTT included establishing, launching and management of collective investment schemes.

-Jikimu Fund was established in Tanzania under the Deed of Trust of the Jikimu Unit Trust Scheme, on 3 November 2008 and is regulated by Capital Markets and Securities (Collective Investment Schemes) Regulations 1997, prescribed under the Capital Markets and Securities Act, 1994.
+The Fund was established in Tanzania under the Deed of Trust of the Jikimu Unit Trust Scheme, on 3 November 2008 and is regulated by Capital Markets and Securities (Collective Investment Schemes) Regulations 1997, prescribed under the Capital Markets and Securities Act, 1994.